You’ve got questions? We’ve got answers.

 Q: What time does worship begin?

-A: We gather for worship every Sunday morning at 8:30 a.m. in the chapel and 11:00 a.m. in the sanctuary.
+A: We gather for worship every Sunday morning at 10 a.m.

 Q: How do I get to the church?

 A: The church is at the corner of Camp Bowie Blvd. and Westridge in west Fort Worth.
 For a map and personalized driving directions, click here.

 Q: Where do I park?

 A: Parking is admittedly a challenge at Ridglea.
 The only on campus parking is the eleven parking spaces along Camp Bowie Blvd., and these are reserved for those with mobility difficulties.
 However, we have longstanding agreements with the owners of the adjacent properties, and ample parking is available to the south of the church across Sunset Blvd in front of the Spanish Schoolhouse or to the east of the church along Westridge in front of Frost Bank.
 Do not worry about the signs posted at the entrance to these lots regarding 24/7 towing.
 We have had an excellent relationship with our neighboring property owners for almost 70 years, and we have been assured that Sunday morning parking is not a problem.

 Q: Where do I enter the building?

 A: If you’ve parked to the south of the building along Sunset Blvd. or to the east along Westridge, enter through the main sanctuary doors facing Sunset Blvd.
 If you’ve parked to the north of the church in one of our on campus parking spots or across Camp Bowie Blvd., enter through the door that faces Camp Bowie Blvd.
 (This is also the weekday entrance to the church.)

 Q: How do people dress for church?